-Stocks snap back amid Iowa caucus delays, Tesla surges
+Nasdaq hits record, Dow back in black for 2020

 On the earnings front, Google-parent Alphabet reported its slowest revenue growth in five years, and surprised Wall Street analysts by providing sales for its YouTube and cloud-computing units.

-Ferrari reported a 13.1 percent drop in fourth-quarter profit, but raised its 2020 outlook.
+Ferrari reported a 13.1 percent drop in fourth-quarter profit but raised its 2020 outlook.
 The automaker sees full-year revenue of more than 4.1 billion euros, up from its previous forecast of more than 3.8 billion euros.

 Royal Caribbean said its fourth-quarter profit fell 13.5 percent from a year ago to $273.1 million, missing estimates, amid disruptions from Hurricane Dorian.
 Revenue was better than expected.

-Clorox reported mixed second-quarter results for fiscal year 2020, and raised the lower end of its profit outlook for the rest of the year.
+Clorox reported mixed second-quarter results for the fiscal year 2020 and raised the lower end of its profit outlook for the rest of the year.
 The consumer-products maker now sees full-year earnings between $6.10 and $6.25 a share, up from $6.05 to $6.25.

 |Ticker